Adams Fork Trail Horseback Riding

 To reach the horseback riding trailhead from Antonio, head west on SR14.
 At the intersection of FS250 and FS247, continue southwest on FS247 for 4.7 miles along Platoro Reservoir to the trailhead.

-Overall, Adams Fork Trail is the 15th most popular horse trail of all 67 horseback rides in Colorado.
+Overall, Adams Fork Trail is the 19th most popular horse trail of all 66 horseback rides in Colorado.
+Several of the better horse trails are nearby Adams Fork Trail including Rainbow Hot Springs, Elk Creek Trail, Conejos River Trail, Valle Victorian Trail and Conejos Peak Trail.